ShanghaitechGeekPie/oj-gitlab-middleware/README.md

     <binary>

 ###  `/courses/<course_uid>/assignments/<assignment_uid>/repos/<repo_name>/commits?page=<page>`
 page query prama should be omitted on first call.
+This would return HTTP error (500 or 404) if the underlying repo is empty.

 Request